-Students will receive 80% of their grant prior to departure and 20% after submitting all their papers upon returning to Austria.
+You will receive 70% of the grant prior to departure, and 30% after submitting all your papers and online reports upon your return.

 For additional grants, please see: